yinbri/my-rewards-api/README.md

 The following collections share be in the list: user, adminuser, activity, useractivity

-SHort Reference of the MongoDB commands used in this project
+Short Reference of the MongoDB commands used in this project
 =============================================

 ```